andrey-mokhov/graphql-php/docs/en/spiral/abstract-object-type.md

                 'deprecationReason' => 'This field is deprecated.
 Don't use it.',

                 // Default argument value.
 If the argument does not have a default value,
-                // do not define this option. because null value is also the default value.
+                // do not define this option, because null value is also the default value.
                 'defaultValue' => 'hello',
             ],
         ],